-The Group is subject to risks associated with its international operations, including risks related to armed conflicts.
+The Group is subject to risks associated with its international operations, including risks related to armed conflicts, acts of war and other geopolitical events.

 The Group is active worldwide, including in regions outside Western Europe and North America.
-More specifically, it is active in Latin America and Asia, including in a number of emerging countries.
+More specifically, it is also active in Latin America, Asia, and Africa, including in a number of emerging countries.
 In certain countries located in these regions, there is greater economic and political instability, as well as greater exposure to social disruption and infrastructure malfunctions than in the more mature markets.

-Thus, the direct and indirect consequences of political instability, or of an unstable economic or regulatory environment, in a country in which the Group is active or markets its products, could have a material adverse impact on investment levels in that country's construction and other industrial sectors as well as on the Group's activities, and consequently on the Group's businesses and operations in such country.
+Furthermore, the extent and duration of any acts of war, geopolitical regional conflicts, political changes, instability or volatility, terrorist activity, crime and lack of law enforcement, political unrest and civil strife, sanctions and resulting market disruptions could be significant and could potentially have a substantial impact on the global economy and the Group's business for an unknown period of time.
+An aggravation of any such events may lead to prolonged global geopolitical tensions or cause the direct involvement of other nations in such conflicts.
+Such developments may lead to wide-ranging destabilization and long-term unforeseeable material consequences in the markets in which the Group is active or markets its products, could have a material adverse impact on investment levels in that country's construction and other industrial sectors as well as on the Group's activities, and consequently on the Group's businesses and operations in such country.